codex-team/kohana-aliases/README.md

 # Aliases module for Kohana Framework

-This module allows you to make usefull and beautifull URLs for your service.
+This module allows you to make useful and beautiful URLs for your service.

-You don't need more `/user/<id>` or `/article/<id>` cursors in routes.
+You need no more `/user/<id>` or `/article/<id>` cursors in routes.
 Now you can use simply `/donald` and `/victory` or `/pokemon-go` like addresses for different resources.

 ## User Guide
 Article describing this HMVC feature placed on our website <a href="https://ifmo.su/alias-system">https://ifmo.su/alias-system</a>